A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: The mixed-feedback neuron circuit

 The circuit shown in~\cref{fig:sigmoid_circuit} also includes a gain modulation subcircuit that implements the positive feedback inactivation dynamics described in~\cref{subsec:modelintro}.
 The inactivation current $I_\text{mod}$ is subtracted from the baseline gain current $I_{\text{G},0}$ using current mirrors, such that the effective gain bias voltage $V_\text{G}$ fed to the sigmoid gain branch produces a gain current $I_\text{G}(t) = I_{\text{G},0} - I_\text{mod}(t)$.

-By using the \gls{dpi} and sigmoid circuits, the entire mixed-feedback model presented in~\cref{fig:neuron_diagram} can be implemented with only two different analog blocks, as shown in the full circuit schematic in~\cref{fig:fullschematic}, simplifying not only tuning but also chip design and layout.
-This modularity is a key strength of the approach: each feedback loop is implemented using the same circuit templates, with the resulting feedback behavior controlled entirely through bias currents.
-As a result, the system benefits from consistent power-performance characteristics across all time scales, while enabling flexible control over excitability, adaptation, and firing regimes.
-The use of subthreshold current-mode design further ensures ultra-low power operation, making the neuron well suited for large-scale deployment in power-constrained neuromorphic systems.
+Using the \gls{dpi} and sigmoid circuits, the entire mixed-feedback model presented in~\cref{fig:neuron_diagram} can be implemented with only two different analog blocks, as shown in the full circuit schematic in~\cref{fig:fullschematic}, simplifying not only tuning but also chip design and layout.
+This modularity is a key strength of the approach: each feedback loop is implemented using the same circuit templates, with the resulting feedback behavior controlled entirely through the 12 bias currents (3 for each of the 2 sigmoids, and 2 for each of the 3 \glspl{dpi}).
+The use of subthreshold current-mode design further ensures ultra-low-power operation, making the neuron well-suited for large-scale deployment in power-constrained neuromorphic systems.
+Moreover, this neuron can easily be interfaced with modern event-based communication schemes such as \gls{aer} to enable large-scale communication.
+Input current can be directly provided by \gls{dpi} synapses, while spike events can be extracted from the fast sigmoidal output node $V_{\mathcal{S}_f}$ and converted into digital pulses, creating a natural separation between continuous-time internal dynamics and spike signaling.

-\paragraph{Current-scale invariance} Because all state variables are currents and interact through linear \gls{dpi} filters and current-mode summation, the model dynamics are invariant under uniform scaling of the bias currents, provided the system operates in the subthreshold regime.
-In other words, neurons can be biased in the picoampere, nanoampere, or even higher subthreshold current ranges without altering their qualitative behaviors (e.g., excitability class, bursting capability).
-These insights will be justified in~\cref{subsec:analysis}.
-Increasing the operating current reduces mismatch sensitivity at the expense of higher power consumption, while lower currents favor ultra-low-power operation.
-This flexibility makes the approach suitable for both energy-constrained systems and performance-critical scenarios.
+\paragraph{Current-scale invariance} Because all state variables are currents and interact through linear \gls{dpi} filters and current-mode summation, the model dynamics are invariant under uniform scaling of the bias currents, provided the system operates in the subthreshold, or weak inversion, regime where the drain current exhibits an exponential dependence on gate voltage.
+This region is usually defined by $V_{GS}-V_{th}\leq \qtyrange{3}{4}{}\,U_T$, where the threshold voltage $V_{th}$ is technology-dependent~\cite{razavi_design_2017}.
+In this regime, a uniform scaling of all biases indeed preserves the relative strength of the positive and negative feedback pathways, as justified in~\cref{subsec:analysis}.